What is child benefit, am I eligible and how much could I get?

-Are you eligible to claim child benefit?
-At a time where parents are concerned about how much it costs to raise a child (opens in new tab), and with average childcare costs (opens in new tab) going up too, it’s never been more prudent for families to understand the benefits they are entitled to.
-Child benefit payments can help give your family budget a much needed boost.
-You could also see if you are eligible for 30-hours free childcare (opens in new tab) or the tax-free childcare allowance (opens in new tab).
+If you are worried about how much it costs to raise a child or the fact that average childcare costs are spiralling, it’s vital that you’re claiming all the benefits you’re entitled to.
+And child benefit payments can give your family budget a much-needed boost.
+You could also see if you are eligible for 30-hours free childcare or the tax-free childcare allowance.

-It’s not paid automatically so you do need to claim it and if you don’t, you could be missing out on at least £1,133 a year, and more if you have more than one child.
+Child benefit is not paid automatically so you do need to claim it.
+If you don’t, you could be missing out on £1,331 a year – more if you have multiple kids.

 What is child benefit?

-Child benefit is a payment from the Government to help families with the cost of bringing up children.
+Child benefit is a payment from the Government to help parents with the cost of raising a family.
 It was first introduced in 1977 and replaced the previous Family Allowance system.
 Anyone who is responsible for bringing up children can claim it.
-It’s not means tested, so there’s no need to prove how much you earn to qualify for it.
+It’s not means tested, so there’s no need to prove how much you earn in order to qualify for it.

-Payments are made at fixed rates - so everyone gets the same rate regardless of their financial situation.
-You can claim child benefit regardless of how much you have in savings - which isn’t the case with some other benefits.
+Payments are made at fixed rates - so everyone gets the same rate regardless of how much they earn or have in the bank.

 How does child benefit work?

-With child benefit you can claim a regular weekly payment for each and every child in your household – and there is no limit on the maximum number of children you can claim for.
-Payments are made while children are under 16, or 20 if they are in ‘approved’ full time education or training.
+Child benefit lets you claim a weekly payment for every child in your household – and there is no limit on the maximum number of children you can claim for.
+Payments continue until the age of 16, or 20 if they are in ‘approved’ full-time education or training.
+Child benefit stops on the 31 August on or after a child’s 16th birthday, so if your child is staying in full time education or taking part in an approved training course, then you will need to reapply for child benefit, otherwise your payments will stop.

 How much is child benefit?

-Child benefit is paid at two different rates.
-For your first child, you will receive £21.80 per week.
-For any subsequent children, you will receive £14.45 per week.
+Child benefit is paid at two different rates, both of which went up in April 2024.
+For your first child, you will now receive £25.60 per week, which works out as £1,331.20 per year.
+For any subsequent children, you will receive £16.97 per week, which equates to £882.44 per year.

 The money will be paid directly to your bank, building society account or credit union account every four weeks - usually on a Monday or Tuesday.